UniversitaDellaCalabria/Portale-PoC/README.md

 - websites, where multiple sites can be defined.
 - cms_context, where webpaths and EditorialBoard Users and Permissions can be defined
 - cms_templates, where multiple page templates can be managed
-- cms_pages, where we can create a custom page with a custom template and blocks
 - cms, where Editorial boards can write post and publish content in one or more contexts.

 > :warning: **If you are a pure Djangoer**: You should know that templates and urls would be managed with cms_context, entirely through admin interface.
 We can even load third-party django applications, it is necessary to take into account configuring the url paths before defining uniCMS ones, otherwise uniCMS will intercept them and with a good chance will return to the user a page of 404.